News & Resources

 With small outboard engines, you can bring the tank with you to fill up at any gas station.
 But unless you plan on hauling your inboard-engine boat out of the water every time you fill up the tank, you’re at the mercy of the largely competition-free marinas’ rates.

 As anyone who owns a home or car will tell you, owning assets is great, until something goes wrong.
-Boat ownership with require a variety of maintenance chores, from cleaning the hull to tuning the engine.
+Boat ownership will require a variety of maintenance chores, from cleaning the hull to tuning the engine.
 Canada’s saltwater marine environments are particularly harsh on things like fuel line hoses.
 Budget 10% to 20% of the purchase price of a boat for annual maintenance.

 To drive a boat in Canada, you need to have a Pleasure Craft Operator Card.
 There’s a $250 fine for not having one when behind the wheel of a boat.

-To receive one, you have to pass a test confirming your understanding of how to safety operate a boat in Canada.
+To receive one, you have to pass a test confirming your understanding of how to safely operate a boat in Canada.
 You can do the test online for $50.
 In addition to having a properly sized life jacket for everyone on board your vessels, depending on the size and type of boat you’re operating, there is a list of additional safety gear you’re required to carry, including an oar, signal flares, and a safety line.

 Winter storage can be costly